y2kbugger/y2k-lc3-tools/README.md

 Use the venv created by poetry to run the notebooks, one easy way is from within vscode.

 # Todo
+1. sqlvm
+    - make is_running, and tracing signals in table, pass through as properties
+    - capture stdout and stderr in table
+    - print out stdout and stderr from table
+    - push all HALTED and RESET messages into SQL
+1. Add test for vm
+    - reading from memory
+    - reading from registers
+    - smaller tests for runnng each instruction
+1. Harmonize python linting/precommit/todos/formatting/etc with my other project
+1. Somehow ensure that all sql statements can be exported as script instead executing
 1. Get the assembler working in my repo and running under pytest
     - tests for escape sequences in stringz, e.g: `CLEAR_STRING	.STRINGZ	"\e[2J\e[H\e[3J"`
+1. Move register state into VM class
 1. Improve disasm
     - pytests
     - Get .FILL correct